deepanshs/csdmpy/docs/source/examples/multiple_datasets/geology.rst

 ------------------

 The core scientific dataset model also support multiple dependent variables that share the same coordinate grid.
-We call the dataset with multiple dependent variables as correlated datasets.
+We call the datasets with multiple dependent variables as correlated datasets.

 In this section, we go over a few examples.